juliaabell/ElectionDataTwitterMining/README.md

 Our project seeks to use the python module _tweepy_ to access the Twitter API and find the geographic dispersion of tweets using partisan political hashtags.
 Since partisan sentiment is often concentrated in different geographic regions, producing a visualization of the dispersion of tweets using each hashtag could prove intersting.
 In addition, our code will seek to geotag those messages that are not geotagged by the user.

+## tweepy Module

+The tweepy module is used to access the twitter API and begin the process of data mining.